Command-line client

 Upload localscript as name.

-The server should reject syntactically invalid scripts.
-It may issue a warning for semantically invalid scripts, but should accept them nonetheless.
+The server should reject syntactically invalid scripts and issue a warning for semantically invalid ones.
 Updates are atomic.

 rm [-f|-i] [script ...]